From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How thick is a hole?

 \begin{corollary} Let $X$ be a simplicial complex.
 Then $\beta^n_{0,d}(X;\Bbbk)=0$ for all $d\leq n$ and

 \end{corollary}

-\begin{example} Consider the simplicial complex $X$ in Figure~\ref{Fig:nbdCoskeletal}A, which has two holes ($\beta^1(X;\Z_2)=2$).
-Figure~\ref{Fig:nbdCoskeletal}B shows, in yellow and pink, two representatives of independent cohomology classes in $H^1(X;\Z_2)$.
-Only the yellow one survives the elimination of the middle edge when taking the $2$-coskeleton.
-This is encoded in the persistence barcode (Figure~\ref{Fig:nbdCoskeletal}D), from which we obtain $\beta^1_{0,2}(X;\Z_2)=1$ (the minimum dimension of the facets defining the cycle in pink is $1$) and $\beta^1_{0,3}(X;\Z_2)=1$ (the yellow hole is surrounded by triangles).
-However, it is important to note that this stratification cannot be achieved by analysing the dimension of the facets containing the representatives of cohomology classes defining a basis of $H^n(X;\Bbbk)$.
-For example, the yellow and pink cycles in figure (C) also form a basis of $H^1(X;\Z_2)$ but both include an edge which is not contained in a triangle. \end{example}
+\begin{example} Consider the simplicial complex $X$ in Figure~\ref{Fig:nbdCoskeletal}a, which has two holes ($\beta^1(X;\Z_2)=2$).
+Figure~\ref{Fig:nbdCoskeletal}b shows, in orange and dashed purple, two representatives of independent cohomology classes in $H^1(X;\Z_2)$.
+Only the orange one survives the elimination of the middle edge when taking the $2$-coskeleton.
+This is encoded in the persistence barcode (Figure~\ref{Fig:nbdCoskeletal}d), from which we obtain $\beta^1_{0,2}(X;\Z_2)=1$ (the minimum dimension of the facets defining the dashed cycle is $1$) and $\beta^1_{0,3}(X;\Z_2)=1$ (the orange hole is surrounded by triangles).
+However, it is important to note that this stratification cannot be achieved by analyzing the dimension of the facets containing the representatives of cohomology classes defining a basis of $H^n(X;\Bbbk)$.
+For example, the orange and dashed purple cycles in figure (c) also form a basis of $H^1(X;\Z_2)$ but both include an edge which is not contained in a triangle. \end{example}